-Location is key to hosting great real estate events.
-Make sure the location is accessible to your attendees and there’s enough room to allow everyone to mingle and enjoy the event comfortably.
+Location is key to hosting memorable events.
+Make sure the location is accessible to your attendees and there’s enough room for everyone to mingle and enjoy the event comfortably.
 Also consider the ease of parking, available technology, capacity, and overall event ambiance.
-It’s a representation of you and your business, so select locations that fit your brand.
+Your location is a representation of you and your business, so select venues that reflect your brand.

-Keep in mind that if you are hosting a virtual event, you will not require every item on the event planning checklist.
-Items like physical invites, RSVPs, speakers, and other collateral will not be necessary.
-For agents on a tighter budget, this is a great opportunity to generate leads while saving money.
+If you are hosting a virtual event, you will not need every item on the event planning checklist.
+Items like physical invites, RSVPs, audio speakers, and other collateral will not be necessary.
+For agents on a tighter budget, hosting virtual events is a great opportunity to generate leads while saving money.

-A successful real estate event requires reliable vendors.
+To guarantee the success of your event, hire a reliable vendor or a real estate event planner.
 The downfalls of any of your event vendors or other partners (such as business referral partners) can also reflect poorly on you.
-They are there to support and represent you, so stress the importance of accountability, punctuality, and description of provided services.
-Ask for references and verify them, as well as any required licenses, such as for food or beverage service.
+Your vendors and partners are there to support and represent you, so stress the importance of accountability, punctuality, and description of provided services.
+Ask for references, check online reviews, and ask for any required licenses, especially for food or beverage service.

 Vendors may fall into the following categories: